-Reference Recommendation Justification 9 Apply to RMS for funding to prepare a Bike/Pedestrian and Mobility Plan Inverell is identified as a key regional centre in the New England North West Regional Transport Plan.
+Reference Recommendation Justification 9 Review the Bike/Pedestrian and Mobility Plan Inverell is identified as a key regional centre in the New England North West Regional Transport Plan.
 An objective of this Plan is to 'support the implementation of better facilities for walking and cycling Council has opportunities to seek support for new links through government funding mechanisms'.
-Developing a Bike Plan will assist Council in future funding applications 10 Streamline the process of maintenance and infrastructure requests clubs are going directly to the maintenance team instead of through Council.
+Reviewing the Bike Plan will assist Council in future funding applications 10 Streamline the process of maintenance and infrastructure requests clubs are going directly to the maintenance team instead of through Council.
 The time between lodging the request and action taken is too long according to clubs 11 Develop a criteria/check list to ensure park designs reflect park planning trends and park typology design principles this will help ensure the park assets are located in the most suitable locations within parks 12 Undertake a detailed asset condition audit of existing park infrastructure.
 In particular, the toilets, picnicking facilities, seats and play equipment. this will help Council identify any major safety risks, record the likely remaining useful life of assets and plan maintenance of facilities.
 Additionally, the detailed audit will be able to be used as baseline data in future reviews of the park specific recommendations.
 13 Ensure parks operational staff have input into the design of park features and furniture park operational staff often have the most knowledge regarding use of certain play infrastructure and what park furniture is more sturdy and easy to maintain.
 Involving them early in the design stage will reduce ongoing asset and ground maintenance costs 14 Encourage community involvement in the detailed design of the town level recreation parks the process will ensure that the infrastructure meets the needs of the surrounding residents.
-As they were part of the design, the residents with feel a sense of ownership and pride over the park 15 Develop and deliver an affordable physical activity program (using external providers and partnerships) in parks across Inverell for the following target groups: ☐ the elderly ☐ indigenous ☐ parents/carers with children under 5 these groups often have high levels of physical inactivity, may suffer from social isolation, limited financial resources and limited care (e.g. child minding).
-Offering free or low cost activities targeted at their needs will not only have physical health benefits but social/mental heath benefits for participants 16 Develop and deliver physical activity and school holiday programs with a focus on 'come and try' Using external providers and partnerships (especially sports clubs and fitness providers) activities could include 'come and try' programs such as: ☐ learning to use Council's outdoor exercise equipment ☐ try a new sport for a day ☐ learn new tricks at the skate park (and BMX track if upgraded) ☐ learn to play golf in Lions Park and Recreation Reserve ☐ how to paddle a canoe on Lake Inverell etc. Not only will these activities activate the parks, but they will introduce people to new activities and exercises
+As they were part of the design, the residents with feel a sense of ownership and pride over the park 15 Develop and deliver an affordable physical activity program (using external providers and partnerships) in parks across Inverell for the following target groups: the elderly indigenous parents/carers with children under 5 these groups often have high levels of physical inactivity, may suffer from social isolation, limited financial resources and limited care (e.g. child minding).
+Offering free or low cost activities targeted at their needs will not only have physical health benefits but social/mental heath benefits for participants 16 Develop and deliver physical activity and school holiday programs with a focus on 'come and try' Using external providers and partnerships (especially sports clubs and fitness providers) activities could include 'come and try' programs such activities.
+Not only will these activities activate the parks, but they will introduce people to new activities and exercises include 'come and try' programs such as: □ learning to use Council's outdoor exercise equipment □ try a new sport for a day □ learn new tricks at the skate park (and BMX track if upgraded) □ learn to play golf in Lions Park and Recreation Reserve □ how to paddle a canoe on Lake Inverell etc.